-Each section has been allocated a weighting (importance) of 1 - 4; this weighting will be multiplied by a 1 - 5 score.
-By way of example, a section allocated the maximum weighting of 4 and that has been answered comprehensively, scoring a maximum score of 5, will have scored a total of 4x5=20 for that particular section.
-The table below sets out how scores will be interpreted.
+Each question has been allocated a weighting (importance) 1-4; this weighting will be multiplied by a 0-5 score.
+By way of example, a question allocated the maximum weighting of 4 and that has been answered comprehensively, scoring a maximum score of 5, will have scored a total of 4x5=20 for that particular question.